argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 (mandatory)

 Defines the value of the header.
-It is a mandatory field if a header is provided.The value can be provided as verbatim or as a reference to an Argo CD secret key.
+It is a mandatory field if a header is provided.
+The value can be provided as verbatim or as a reference to an Argo CD secret key.
 In order to provide it as a reference, it is necessary to prefix it with a dollar sign.